-Note: This register will be maintained live on the Proposed Project Extranet
+Note: Live copy will be maintained in the Environmental Office

 Appendix F: Sensitive Receptor Locations

 The Table below lists the Sensitive Receptors that may be impacted by noise and vibration generated by the works.
 As more receptors may be identified in the PCNV's, they will be added to this list.
 This list will be maintained live on the proposed Project Extranet.